garushyants/synergy_bacterial_immune_systems/README.md

 *Table_S3_defense_cooccurrence_in_datasets.xlsx* contains the results of defense system co-occurrence calculation for *E. coli*, Enterobacteriales, Burkholderiales, Bacillales and Pseudomonadales.
 This is the combination of *Ecoli_pagel_all_results_with_direction.xlsx*, *enter_pagel_all_results_with_direction_0.01.xlsx*, *pseu_pagel_all_results_with_direction_0.01.xlsx*, *baci_pagel_all_results_with_direction_0.01.xlsx* and *burk_pagel_all_results_with_direction_0.01.xlsx*.
 [Figure 2B and 4]

-*F2C_Distances_to_closest_system_control_All.xlsx* calculates the distance between a defense system and its closest systems in the *E.coli* dataset with complete genomes only.
+*Distances_to_closest_system_control_All.xlsx* calculates the distance between a defense system and its closest systems in the *E.coli* dataset with complete genomes only.
 [Figure 2C]

-*F2D_Distances_between_positive_significant_pairs.xlsx* calculates the distance between a defense system and its positive co-occurreing systems in the *E.coli* dataset with complete genomes only.
+*Distances_between_positive_significant_pairs.xlsx* calculates the distance between a defense system and its positive co-occurreing systems in the *E.coli* dataset with complete genomes only.
 [Figure 2D and S2B]

 *EOP_20230531.xlsx* contains the results of Efficiency of Plating assay.
 [Figure 3B and S3A]